jometzg/openai-chat-rest-examples/caching-index.md

 }
 ```

 The above is to add/update these items in the index for testing.
 In a normal app, the documents will be individually added to the index as part of a cache-aside pattern in the application.
+The *content* field will be also set to the OpenAI response.

 ### Query the index for results
 ```